KirankumarAmbati/I-can-not-REACT/content/blog/state-vs-props/index.md

 # Why use props?

 Props are the "state" version in Function components.
 However, we need to be careful!! **We cannot manipulate props, or change it inside a FUNCTION COMPONENT**.
 It would make our applications really messy, therefore, we just pass props as references.
-In summary, props are like a brigde that link the dynamic content in a class component to a function component.
+In summary, props are like a bridge that link the dynamic content in a class component to a function component.

 ```
 -- CLASS COMPONENT --